 Brussels has many different types of places to stay.
-From budget accommodations, to mid-range and luxury hotels, there is something for everyone and you don’t even have to break the bank!
-Below I’ve outlined some recommendations on where to stay.
+From budget accommodations, to mid-range and luxury hotels, there is something for everyone (and you don’t even have to break the bank!)
+Below are some of my recommendations on where to stay in Brussels:

 Mid-Range Hotels in Brussels

 Rocco Forte Hotel Amigo